fossabot/Portfolio-3/content/featured/project03/index.md

   - Canvas
 ---

 A minimalistic game where you control a block to evade the falling obstacles.
-I'm also using this game to learn Artificial Intelligence & have the block dodge the obstacles without human interaction. <br>The AI idea was inspired by [Olfa Fdhila](http://fdhila.com)
+I'm also using this game to learn Artificial Intelligence & have the block dodge the obstacles without human interaction. <br>The AI idea was inspired by [Olfa Fdhila's Snake Game](https://fdhila.com/2018/06/03/1619/).